 In the fourteenth century, the academy was organized on the model of a university in Bologna, where students chose the rector.
 Only from the fifteenth century, the Parisian model was introduced, where professors elected the rector and deans.
 The primary faculty was supposed to be the faculty of law, as many as 8 law departments were founded, including 3 of canon law and 5 of Roman law.
 In addition, faculties of liberal arts and medicine were founded, but the Pope initially refused to establish a theological faculty.
 It was added after the reactivation of the university in 1400.
 In contrast to the Italian universities, whose livelihoods were the fees of students, the king provided profits from saltworks to the professors.

-Although in 1403 a second college building was created, Collegium Iuriducum intended for lawyers, and in 1449 Collegium Minus, but the main university building, until the end of the 18th century, remained Collegium Maius.
-Until the mid-nineteenth century, its appearance and internal layout did not change much.
-It was not until 1840-1870 that the Collegium Maius was rebuilt in the neo-gothic style in relation with the purpose of the building as the seat of the Jagiellonian Library.
-In the years 1949-1964 on the initiative of prof. Karol Estreicher carried out a comprehensive renewal of Collegium Maius, combined with getting rid of the neo-gothic look and restoration of the original appearance.
+Until the mid-nineteenth century, the appearance and internal layout of Collegium Maius did not change much.
+It was only in the years 1840-1870 that the college was rebuilt in the neo-Gothic style in connection with the purpose of the building as the seat of the Jagiellonian Library.
+In the years 1949-1964, on the initiative of Professor Karol Estreicher, a comprehensive renovation of Collegium Maius was carried out, combined with the abandonment of the neo-Gothic style and restoring the original appearance.

 Krasnowolski B., Leksykon zabytków architektury Małopolski, Warszawa 2013.

 Marek M., Cracovia 3d.
 Rekonstrukcje cyfrowe historycznej zabudowy Krakowa, Kraków 2013.